annasheik/Plan-your-day/README.md

 ## About
 The user is able to find out the current weather in any location in the world and also search for venues around, sorted by categories.
-They user is provided with the photos for each venue, it's address and the url to the venue's website.
+The user is provided with the photos for each venue, its address and the url to the venue's website.

 ## Screenshots
 Landing page: